unicorne/MU-Diff/README.md

 ```

 **Figshare Project Space**  <br />
-All the pre-trained model weights and evaluations are included in this project page.
+All the pre-trained model weights, generated brain masks and evaluations are included in this project page.

 **Train Model**  <br />
 To train the model on the brats dataset.